dikaio/startup-domains/README.md

 Hi 👋, I'm Donovan, a developer based in Las Vegas, NV and I dabble a bit in domaining.
 Here below is a list of domains I've acquired over time that I thought would be great for new Startup ideas.

-The large marjority of our domains our held with [DNSimple](https://dnsimple.com/), you can see how they stack up against all other [DNS providers here](https://www.dnsperf.com) they're constantly at the top.
-My experience with the service is super fast DNS queries and propogation for Namerservers, and all records is probably the quikest in the industry.
-If you purchase one of the doamins below and have a DNSimple account I can transfer the domain to your account and it takes about 5 minutes for the complete transfer :party:, support is top notch too, yes we love them.
-You can use our referral link if you want :blush: [Our Referral Link](https://dnsimple.com/r/dc71cea187623d).
+If you purchase one of the doamins below and have a [DNSimple](https://www.dnsperf.com/dns-provider/dnsimple) account I can transfer the domain to your account and it takes about 5 minutes for the complete transfer.
+[Our Referral Link](https://dnsimple.com/r/dc71cea187623d).

 **If you're in the market for a new domain or working on a new project please consider buying from me or if you want to help please consider retweeting or upvote this post I would be extremely grateful for your support** ❤️.